Hellmonk/bloatcrawl2/crawl-ref/docs/crawl_manual.rst

 Be careful of magic-using enemies!
 Some of them can use magic just as well as you, if not better, and often use it intelligently.

 In Stoat Soup, some spells which provide a beneficial enchantment, such as the Infusion spell, last indefinitely.
 (In vanilla Crawl, such spells normally time out.)
-Every time such a spell provides a benefit, there is a small chance of a miscast, based on the spell failure check; the frequency of miscasts is always lower than it would be in vanilla Crawl if you were recasting the spell every time it expired.
+Every time such a spell provides a benefit, there is a small chance of a miscast, based on the spell failure check; the frequency of miscasts is normally lower than it would be in vanilla Crawl if you were recasting the spell every time it expired, but they turn up unpredictably.
 If a miscast occurs, you will stop receiving the benefit for a few turns while you regain control of your magic.
 The power of any such spell is recalculated constantly, so you don't need to renew them as your skills improve.

 Some such spells decrease your MP regeneration rate when providing a benefit, as if you were recasting it regularly - you can see the effect in the % screen.